Vajiralongkorn: Soamsawali Kitiyakara

 On 3 January 1977, Vajiralongkorn married Princess Soamsawali Kitiyakara (born 1957), a first cousin on his mother's side.
 They had one daughter, Princess Bajrakitiyabha, born in December 1978.
-Crown Prince Vajiralongkorn started living with actress Yuvadhida Polpraserth in the late 1970s and had five children with her.
-Although Princess Soamsawali had refused divorce for many years, Vajiralongkorn was finally able to sue for divorce in the Family Court in January 1993.
-In the court proceedings, Vajiralongkorn accused Princess Soamsawali of being completely at fault for the failed relationship.
+Vajiralongkorn started living with actress Yuvadhida Polpraserth in the late 1970s and had five children with her.
+Although Soamsawali had refused divorce for many years, Vajiralongkorn was finally able to sue for divorce in the Family Court in January 1993.
+In the court proceedings, Vajiralongkorn accused Soamsawali of being completely at fault for the failed relationship.
 She was not able to refute the charges due to the prohibition against lèse majesté.
 The divorce was finalized in July 1993.
-Despite the divorce, the king and Princess Soamsawali remain on cordial terms.
-Soamsawali and her daughter continue to play a significant role in royal ceremonies.

 Sujarinee Vivacharawongse (Yuvadhida Polpraserth)

 When Vajiralongkorn was introduced to Yuvadhida Polpraserth, she was an aspiring actress.
 She became his steady companion and gave birth to his first son, Prince Juthavachara Mahidol, on 29 August 1979.
 He later had three more sons and a daughter by her.
 They were married at a palace ceremony in February 1994, where they were blessed by the King and the Princess Mother, but not by the Queen.
 After the marriage, she was allowed to change her name to Mom Sujarinee Mahidol na Ayudhaya, signifying she was a commoner married to royalty.
 She was also commissioned as a major in the Royal Thai Army and took part in royal ceremonies with Vajiralongkorn.
 In 1996, two years after the wedding, Mom Sujarinee (as she was now known) decamped to Britain with all her children, while Vajiralongkorn caused posters to be placed all around his palace accusing her of committing adultery with Anand Rotsamkhan, a 60-year-old air marshal.
 Later, the prince abducted the daughter and brought her back to Thailand to live with him.
 She was later elevated to the rank of princess, whilst Sujarinee and her sons were stripped of their diplomatic passports and royal titles.
 Sujarinee and her sons moved to the United States, and as of 2007, she was known as Sujarinee Vivacharawongse.
+From his sons in America, Vajiralongkorn has three grandchildren.